 Couponing is a great way to save money when you’re shopping, whether you’re actively clipping and collecting or browsing a discount website or coupon service.
 We can’t get enough of the amazing savings that are often available, and will often go to great lengths to get the best value for money that we possibly can.
 However, would you know where to start when it comes to making the most of your coupons?
-Do you have a tried-and-tested strategy that you employ every time you shop with coupons?
+Do you have a tried-and-tested strategy that you employ every time you shop with coupons and promo codes?

-Collect your coupons
+Collect your coupons and discount codes

 Look out for the coupons that are most relevant to your spending habits, and those that will save you the most money.
 The best coupons are those for items you use most, multi-buy coupons and those providing a bulk saving.
 Coupons appear everywhere, from money-saving websites and also directly from manufacturers.
 Once you know where to look, you’ll never be without them.